code-dot-org/code-dot-org/docs/dev-of-the-week.md

+Please see the new dev of the day doc in the wiki: http://wiki.code.org/display/PROD/Dev+of+the+Day+Checklist

 # Dev of the Week Overview

 So you want to learn about Dev of the Week!
 Maybe it's your first time as DotW, or it's been a few months and you want a refresher on everything you need to cover.
 This document is written as a TODO list, with items look at 2-3x per week or in response to alerts (usually in the Developer HipChat room).